lostechies/blog/_ryansvihla/2018-05-07-lessons-from-a-year-of-go.md

 ## Dependency management

-This is probably the feature most frequently talked about by newcomers to Go and with some justification, as dependency management been a rapidly shifting area that’s nothing like what experienced Java, C#, Ruby or Python developers are used to.
+This is probably the feature most frequently talked about by newcomers to Go and with some justification, as dependency management in Go has been a rapidly shifting area that’s nothing like what experienced Java, C#, Ruby or Python developers are used to.

-I’ll cut to the chase the default tool now is [Dep][1] all other tools I’ve used such as [Glide][2] or [Godep][3] they’re now deprecated in favor of Dep, and while Dep has advanced rapidly there are some problems you’ll eventually run into (or I did):
+Today, the default tool	is [Dep][1] all other tools I’ve used such as [Glide][2] or [Godep][3] are	deprecated in favor of Dep, and while Dep has advanced rapidly there are some problems you’ll eventually run into (or I did):

 1. Dep hangs randomly and is slow, which is supposedly network traffic [but it happens to everyone I know with tons of bandwidth][4].
 Regardless, I’d like an option to supply a timeout and report an error.
-2. Versions and transitive depency conflicts can be a real breaking issue in Go still.
+2. Versions and transitive depency conflicts can be a real breaking issue in Go.
 So without shading or it’s equivalent two package depending on different versions of a given package can break your build, there are a number or proposals to fix this but we’re not there yet.
 3. Dep has some goofy ways it resolves transitive dependencies and you may have to add explicit references to them in your Gopkg.toml file.
 You can see an example [here][5] under **Updating dependencies – golang/dep**.

 ### My advice